Looking for a choral home?

 Here’s how to audition for the Providence Singers

 We hold ourselves to high musical standards.
-All our members audition every year, and all members are expected to:
+Every member auditions every two years; everyone is expected to:

 - read and interpret a musical score, including notes, dynamics, and other markings;